awillats/markdown-cv/index.md

 ## Outreach
 `2020-2021`
 **Lab Training Guide**
-- Initiated and developed document for helping graduate students succeed at research
+- Initiated and led development of a document for helping graduate students succeed at research
 <!-- example sections i contributed? -->

 `2018`